-If you are looking forward to getting out into the fresh air and enjoying a healthy walk this winter, join in with The Festival of Winter Walks, running from December to January.
+Looking forward to getting out into the fresh air and enjoying winter walking holidays?
+Join in with The Festival of Winter Walks, running from December to January.
 Organised by the Ramblers, the festival is a celebration of walking that's been going for over 25 years and covered over 30,000 miles so far.

 Autumn is truly over and the forest floor is crunchy with the last of the golden leaves.
 Holly bushes are showing their berries and, if you are out early, the frost creates a beautiful sparkle across branches.
 Stay on a Forest Holiday and no matter which forest location you choose, we have plenty of routes – and local pubs – for you to try.